Here are some functions that operate on strings:

 $(patsubst %.c,%.o,x.c.c bar.c)

-produces the value x.c.o bar.o
+produces the value x.c.o bar.o.

-Substitution references (see Substitution References) are a simpler way to get the effect of the patsubst
+Substitution references (see Substitution References) are a simpler way to get the effect of the patsubst function:

 $(var:pattern=replacement)